Sheffield: Buses and coaches

 Sheffield Interchange is the city's bus main hub; other bus stations are at Halfway, Hillsborough and Meadowhall.
-Current providers are First South Yorkshire (the largest operator),Stagecoach Yorkshire, TM Travel, Hulleys of Baslow and Sheffield Community Transport.
+Current providers are First South Yorkshire (the largest operator), Stagecoach Yorkshire, TM Travel, Hulleys of Baslow and Sheffield Community Transport.

 There is also the Bus Rapid Transit North route between Sheffield and Maltby via Rotherham.
 It was planned as two routes: the Northern route to Rotherham via Meadowhall and Templeborough, and the southern route via the developing employment centre and Waverley.
 The northern route opened in September 2016; it involved an 800-metre Tinsley Road Link to be built between Meadowhall and the A6178 road.
 Yorkshire Terrier, Andrews and the parent company Yorkshire Traction formerly operated in the city and were taken-over by Stagecoach Sheffield.
 Stagecoach Group also operates the Supertram and has an integrated ticketing system with buses and tram.

-Coach services running through Sheffield are operated by National Express and to a lesser extent Megabus and Flixbus.
+Coach services running through Sheffield are operated by National Express and to a lesser extent by Flixbus.
 National Express services call at Sheffield Interchange, Meadowhall Interchange and Meadowhead Bus Stop.
 Megabus and Flixbus services only call at Meadowhall.
 National Express services 564, 560, 350, 320, 310 and 240 call at Sheffield, as do others on a less frequent basis.
 The 560/564 service is a direct connection to London Victoria Coach Station via Chesterfield and Milton Keynes, operating 12 times a day in both directions.
 The 350 and 240 services connect Sheffield to Manchester Airport and Heathrow/Gatwick Airports, respectively.
 Two Megabus services, the M12 and M20, call at Sheffield en route to London from Newcastle upon Tyne and Inverness, respectively.